-- 3.1 The application for the grant of a premises licence was received by the Licensing Team on 28th April 2017 and is attached at Annex A along with a plan of the premises. - 3.2 Following the application date, a statutory 28-day period commenced during which any 'responsible authorities' and 'other persons' were entitled to make representations in relation to the application. - 3.3 In addition to the statutory responsible authorities, the application was forwarded to Great Ayton Parish Council and the District Councillors for the Great Ayton Ward. - 3.4 Statutory advertisements were also placed in the local newspaper and on the premises to which the application relates. - 3.5 The application seeks to authorise the sale of alcohol for consumption off the premises between the hours of 6am and 10pm each day.
+- 3.1 The application for the grant of a premises licence was received by the Licensing Team on 26th November 2018 and is attached at Annex A along with a plan of the premises. - 3.2 In addition to the statutory responsible authorities, the application was forwarded to Great Ayton Parish Council and the District Councillors for the Great Ayton Ward. - 3.3 Statutory advertisements were also placed in the local newspaper and on the premises to which the application relates. - 3.4 The application seeks to authorise: - 3.4.1 the sale of alcohol between the hours of: - 12pm and 11pm on Monday to Thursday; - 12pm and 11.30pm on Friday and Saturday; and - 12pm and 10.30pm on Sunday - 3.4.2 the provision of late night refreshment between the hours of: - 11pm and 11.30pm on Friday and Saturday